jerolimov/java-hardener/README.md

 ## Developer introduction

-Dependencies and the eclipse configuration files are not part of the git repository.
-To download them use maven 2+ (tested with maven 3):
+Dependencies and the IDE configuration files are not part of the git repository.

+Supported maven 2+ (tested with maven 3) commands:

+	mvn compile # download the dependencies and compile the sources mvn package # compiles, test and package the java-hardener sources

+Use your IDE maven-plugins to import the projects or configure your project with one of these maven 2+ (tested with maven 3) commands:

 	mvn eclipse:clean eclipse:eclipse
+	mvn idea:clean idea:eclipse

 Required dependencies: